FSevencan/EducationPlatformCleanArchitecture/README.md

 ## Key Features

 - **Real-Time Performance Tracking**: Monitor course progression and module completion as it happens for a definitive educational trajectory.
+- **User Engagement**: 'Like' functionality for courses allows students to express their appreciation and helps instructors gauge the popularity of their content.
 - **Secure User Experience**: Rely on email verification and secure login for safeguarding personal data.
 - **Instructor Entry and Course Management:**: Create and upload custom courses, offering tailored educational materials to students.
 - **Dynamic Content Updates**: Enroll in classes by field, such as .NET-React, Business Analysis, or Data Science, accessing only relevant materials.
 Stay informed on new additions with subscription alerts.